kiruthigaps/LendingClubCaseStudy/README.md

 ## General Information
-    This case study has detailed analysis of leading club.
-We graphically represent different possibilities of data and explained it in PPT which can be used for taking decision on approving or denying the loan
+   <p> This case study has detailed analysis of leading club.
+We graphically represent different possibilities of data and explained it in PPT which can be used for taking decision on approving or denying the loan</p>

 ## Buissness problem
     Based on dataset identify a pattern for make decision on approving and denying loan